amgud/git-palette/README.md

 ### 1.0.0

-Initial release of the Git Commands extension.
+Initial release of the Git Commands Toolkit extension.